Aerial view of cars in a parking lot.

 I am an existing customer – what happens if my next order is delayed?

-If your next order is delayed and your new car is unlikely to arrive before the end of your lease, we can extend the lease on your current vehicle until your new one is ready.
+If your next order is delayed and your new car is unlikely to arrive before the end of your lease, we can extend your lease it’s ready.
 We’ll also extend your insurance, breakdown cover and the other aspects of your worry-free package, so you should not notice any difference with your lease.

 More information on servicing and MOTs